ssbc/docs/blog/sbot-announce.md

 ## Confidentiality

 Web applications are not good at confidentiality.
-Scuttlebot is for desktop applications, that want to have shared networks.
+Scuttlebot is for desktop applications, that want to have confidential operation along with shared networks.
 User actions stay on the device, and only public data gets published.

 Scuttlebot uses [libsodium](http://doc.libsodium.org/) to encrypt confidential log-entries.